justinbloomfield/uninotes/yr1/sm2/econ1102/tut.md

 5. a.
 112.3 million
    b.
 66.25%,
    c.
    d.
-Unemploymen went up, or Labour Force down.
+Unemployment went up, or Labour Force down.
 For graph, use Labour Market, Y = Wages, X = Labour.
 Comparative Static = explain transition

+## T7

+1. book
+2. book
+3. Large unplanned inventories -> decrease in production until inventories down to desired level.
+This at start of recession is bad, means less contribution to economy -> decrease in income.
+Also an increase in cyclical unemployment.
+Both of these things make the recession worse.
+Could do this with a diagram, but who wants that?
+4. Decrease consumption, as wealth has gone down (value of assets goes down, less wealth -> less spending)
+5. a. $1.2 trillion
+   b. $0.9t
+   c. increase in MPC -> increase in C, decrease in MPC -> decrease in C
+   d.
+Higher the MPC the larger the fiscal mutliplier
+6.